What is BookRenter?

 Adams Capital Management

-Adams Capital Management is a venture capital firm specializing in early-stage applied technology investments, with a focus on information technology and networking infrastructure.
-They act as lead Series A investors, supporting innovative technology entrepreneurs.
+Adams Capital Management is a venture capital firm based in Pittsburgh, established in 1994, focusing on early-stage applied technology investments.
+They are known for leading Series A rounds in innovative technology entrepreneurs.

 What's next for BookRenter?